 6.2 Automated Post Editing: The site employs software to remove profanity, sexual and racial slurs, excessive punctuation, and excessive use of emoticons.

 6.3 Member Therapeutic Breaks and Time-outs: From time to time, the staff will impose a time-out on a member.
-This requires a great deal of judgment -- not everyone will agree, every time.
+This requires a great deal of judgment and several staff members will be involved in these decisions-- not everyone will agree, every time.
 Corrective actions include editing, relocating, or removing a post, coaching letters, warning letters, temporary suspensions, and permanent bans.
 If you disagree with the moderation or the conduct of the moderator, such discussions must take place via the off-board clarification and appeal process.
 Warning: If any interruption to membership privileges will require a request for reinstatement before membership is reinstated.
 If any member signs up as another user name and post before the end of a “time out” or suspension period or use others to communicate on your behalf, you will be permanently banned from the community.

 6.4 Appeals, Clarifications of Moderation: Moderation is a difficult position that requires a great deal of judgment and the staff do their best to uphold the greater interest of the community.
 Even though mistakes may be made, on-board arguments or challenges to a moderators or staff members decision are not acceptable.

 Members have recourse about a moderators decision and all members have the opportunity to ask questions and/or appeal a corrective action.
 Properly submitted appeals will be reviewed and reevaluated.
 We suggest that you let any emotion subside before contacting us.
 If your intent your commitment to the process genuine, you are welcomed here.
 We are sympathetic to the difficulties you face - we all faced them too.
 We are open and welcome broad, diverse points of view, but not destructive behavior.